yoctoproject/poky/documentation/ref-manual/classes.rst

 packages such as ``kernel-vmlinux``.

-The ``kernel`` class contains logic that allows you to embed an initial RAM filesystem (initramfs) image when you build the kernel image.
-For information on how to build an initramfs, see the ":ref:`dev-manual/common-tasks:building an initial ram filesystem (initramfs) image`" section in the Yocto Project Development Tasks Manual.
+The ``kernel`` class contains logic that allows you to embed an initial RAM filesystem (:term:`Initramfs`) image when you build the kernel image.
+For information on how to build an :term:`Initramfs`, see the ":ref:`dev-manual/common-tasks:building an initial ram filesystem (Initramfs) image`" section in the Yocto Project Development Tasks Manual.

 Various other classes are used by the ``kernel`` and ``module`` classes